 Since this is really the big showcase dance, most of the time and effort of the dancers is put into this dance.
 Costumes should allow for movement both forward and back and arms should be able to be lifted above the head.
 Headpieces should be secured firmly and ladies shoe heels should be low enough to accommodate the speed of the waltz being used.

-A combination of ballroom dancing waltz and foxtrot moves, American civil war and contra dancing steps and Renaissance dancing figures showcase the dancers effectively in formations and elegant couples’ displays.
+A combination of ballroom dancing waltz and foxtrot moves and Victorian and Renaissance dancing figures showcase the dancers effectively in formations and elegant couples’ displays.
 Usually this dance is between 4-5 minutes and incorporates a feeling of being showcased for the young lady celebrating her Quinceanera at center stage.

 - La Valse de Amelie by Yann Tiersen (One of my favorites from the movie Amelie, loop it 2x)

 - Sleeping Beauty Waltz by Tchaikovsky from The Sleeping Beauty (Gorgeous favorite)

 - Irene Castle Waltz circa 1939 (loop it)

 - The Chairman's Waltz by John Williams from Memoirs of a Geisha (Moves your soul)

 - Blue Danube by Johann Strauss II (Everyone knows this one)